etherforce/FeTSy/fetsy/scripts/app.coffee.md

         ($rootScope, $wamp, Ticket) ->
             $rootScope.$on '$wamp.open', (event, info) ->

-Subscribe to the channel for changed tickets.
+Subscribe to the channel for new and changed tickets.
 If a ticket comes in, check ticket id and inject it into data store.

                 info.session.subscribe 'org.fetsy.changedTicket',
                     (args, kwargs, details) ->